InzamamRahaman/COMP6925/README.md

 6. Install Cbc and Cbl using the command `Pkg.add("Cbc")`

-7. Install the optimization packages using `Pkg.add("CoinOptServices")`
+7. Install the optimization packages using `Pkg.add("AmplNLWriter")`